-- 1. You are required to complete one marked writing assignment per week in this course, in addition to short guizzes. - You must complete all assignments to be eligible to pass this course.
+- 1. You are required to complete a minimum of 10 marked writing assignments in this course, in addition to other exercises, both marked and unmarked, and short quizzes. - You must complete all assignments to be eligible to pass this course.
 You will have two types of assignments: in-class or take-home.
 The in-class assignments must be completed and handed in during the class in which they are given.
 The take-home assignments must be submitted at the beginning of the next class. - 3.
-If you miss an in-class assignment, you may write it and submit it to the instructor for written comments but no grade. - 4.
+If you miss an in-class assignment, it is your responsibility to arrange with the instructor to write it in another class or at another time under the instructor's supervision.
+If you fail to do so, you will receive a grade of zero for the assignment. - 4.
 Unless you have obtained an extension, you will be assessed a late penalty of 10% per day for late assignments.
 Assignments received after other students' marked assignments have been returned will receive comments but no grade.